commitdev/zero/README.md

 - Feature Flagging integration with [LaunchDarkly][launchdarkly] (Optional) (In Progress)

 ### Frontend
-- React examply project automatically set up and deployed to your new infrastructure
+- React example project automatically set up, deployed and served securely to your customers
 - CI pipeline built with CircleCI.
 Just merge a PR and a deploy will start.
 Your code will be built and tested, deployed to staging, then prompt you to push to production
 - File upload / download support using signed Cloudfront URLs (Optional)
 - User management integration with Kratos - Just style the example login / signup flow to look the way you want (Optional)